A County Initiative for the 21st Century

 Are you or a group interested in altering/creating any of Navy’s Schoolyard Habitats?
 Use this form to request permission to alter any of our schoolyard spaces.
 Ex.) planting, building, and/or creating a new space.
 If so, fill out this form and submit to Stephanie Drost via school mail or email, firstname.lastname@example.org.

 The Eco Club is responsible for auditing the school recycling programs and making changes to increase recycling at Navy.
 Currently we follow FCPS recycling regulations.
-In addition, we also have continued to participate in two Recycling Programs, TREX Plastic Recycling, where we have recycled approximately 700 pounds of plastic for the 2016-2017 school year, placing 3rd in the Mid-Atlantic region with elementary school student enrollments of 801-1100 students.
-This region includes states: DC, DE, KY, MD, OH, VA and WV.
-Through the Colorcycle program we recycled over 1,000 markers during the 2016-2017 school year!
-We hope for even bigger numbers next year as we continue to teach our child eco stewardship practices at home and school.
+In addition, we also have continued to participate in two Recycling Programs, TREX Plastic Recycling, where in 206-2017 recycled approximately 700 pounds of plastic, placing 3rd in the Mid-Atlantic region with elementary school student enrollments of 801-1100 students.
+In the 2017-2018 school year we WON FIRST PLACE in our region by recycling almost 750 pounds of plastic.
+Our region includes states: DC, DE, KY, MD, OH, VA and WV.
+Through the Colorcycle program we recycled over 2,000 markers since we began participating in 2016.
+We hope for even bigger numbers next year as we continue to teach eco stewardship practices at home and school.
 You can find deposit containers for both programs at the Kiss and Ride Entrance and outside the Cafeteria.

 Find Out More

 Please check back periodically for updates on the Navy website to find out about current projects, needs, and to access sign-up genius links for volunteering.
 Also, look to the PTO Friday News Blast and Quarterly Newsletters for weekly and regularly updated information.
 You may also directly contact Stephanie Drost, 5th Grade Teacher and Eco-Schools Lead, email@example.com.